fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Contribution by Danny W Adair on Stack Overflow available at https://stackoverflow.com/questions/2217488/age-from-birthdate-in-python for python code snippet to calculate an age from a date of birth.

+* Contributions by sherpya, gtalarico and Jieter on Stack Overflow available at https://stackoverflow.com/questions/37539132/display-foreign-key-columns-as-link-to-detail-object-in-django-admin for code snippets and guidance on creating a link to an object in a related database in the display list for the current database.

 ### 11.2 Credits

 * Hero Image by Pixabay and taken from pixels.com: https://www.pexels.com/photo/man-surfing-on-waves-390051/.